 So judging by their size, these creatures are very tiny animals and could easily fit in a 1 gallon tank and live very comfortably in it.

-They are not know to produce toxic or dirty aquarium water so quickly, so they’re perfect match for this type of fish tank, and you can keep them up to 8 in a 1 gallon tank without any issue, for the fact they have live plants in the tank.
+They are not known to produce toxic or dirty aquarium water so quickly, so they’re a perfect match for this type of fish tank, and you can keep them up to 8 in a 1-gallon tank without any issue, for the fact they have live plants in the tank.

 Although they don’t easily dirty a tank water, but make sure you clean their tank and change water, at least once or twice a month, especially when they’re many in a 1 gallon tank.